litaio/lita.io/source/plugin-authoring/adapters.html.md

 `config` | The adapter's namespaced configuration object.
 Equivalent to `robot.config.adapters.your_adapter_namespace`.
 `log` | A convenience method for accessing the global logger object.
 Equivalent to `Lita.logger`.

+### Chat-service-specific methods {#chat-service}

+The `Lita::Robot` API has methods to cover the lowest common denominator of functionality supported across many different chat services.
+If you are building an adapter for a chat service that has advanced or non-standard functionality (e.g. attachments on Slack), you should implement `Lita::Adapter#chat_service`.
+This method should return an object of your choice with methods for accessing these chat-service-specific methods.
+Plugin authors can access this object by calling `Lita::Robot#chat_service`.
+Be sure to document any custom methods for your adapter exposed through this interface so users of your adapter know what features are available to them.

 ### Block syntax {#block-syntax}

 If you're just playing around, and don't want to deal with all the boilerplate of a Ruby gem, adapters can also be created by passing a block to `Lita.register_adapter`: